exam

 process

 Whilst the examination process, Registration to Certification, is well known to arc exams staff, it is likely to be unfamiliar to many of you seeking to sit formal examinations for the very first time.
 We hope to demystify the process somewhat by presenting the infographic below.
 It highlights the key stages in the examination process, guiding you from your initial enquiry/application to certification.
-If, at any time, you have questions relating to the process feel free, in the first instance, to visit our FAQ page.
-Failing that, pick up the phone and give is a call.
+If, at any time, you have questions relating to the process feel free to email us at [email protected] Alternatively pick up the phone and call us on 0121 777 9444.
+We’d love to hear from you!

 Application form

 The first step in the process is to complete our online application form.
 We require personal details of the person sitting the exams (full name, address, gender, date of birth, photo id etc) along with details of the subject examination(s) they wish to sit with us (Awarding Organisation, subject and specification code, including tier/option where applicable).
-The applicant will also have to opportunity to specify any Access Arrangements they wish to apply for.
+Applicants will also have to opportunity to specify any Access Arrangements they wish to apply for and to make additional notes.

 Timetable & Joining Instructions